HNash/dotfiles/readme.md

 Color Scheme: Chalky (Gogh)<br>

 <h2>Helpful Information</h2>
+<li>Polybar and bspwm/sxhkd use GNOME and Cinnamon tools and configs</li>
 <li>Background color is #2C2C2C for app-specific themes </li>
 <li>bspwm turns on tap to click using my specific touchpad ID.
 See "Essential Configuration" file for more information.</li>
 <li>bspwm is configured for a laptop.
 When connected to an external monitor, bspwm places the laptop screen to the right of the monitor with no workspaces, and puts 5 workspaces on the monitor. </li>